- Lakes and reservoirs

 Access and location

-The estate, the perfect place for a walk and for relaxation, is open to the public.
-The castle itself cannot be visited.
+- The castle itself cannot be visited.
 It can, however, be rented for private events, dinners, receptions, meetings, weddings and filming.

 - Free catering